-Many breakthroughs in effective therapies have been accomplished at our institute.
+Many breakthroughs in effective therapies have been accomplished at our center.
 We were the first to:

 - Use tandem bone marrow/peripheral blood stem cell transplants

 - Safely transplant patients age 70 and above

 - Introduce thalidomide as anti-angiogenesis therapy

 - Identify myeloma subtypes based on gene expression profiling

 - Design treatment regimens specific to disease subtype